Overview

 buildKey

-project/sha1/test_configuration_key/dependency_hash/request_type: A string that represents the build or testing of a change.
+project/tree-sha1/test_configuration_key/dependency_hash/request_type: A string that represents the build or testing of a change.
 It encodes the change including dependencies (a hash of all dependencies’ sha1s).

 baseKey

-project/sha1/test_configuration_key/dependency_hash: This is provided for convenience and represents the part of ‘buildKey’ that is shared between different ‘WorkItem’ types with identical dependency paths.
+project/tree-sha1/test_configuration_key/dependency_hash: This is provided for convenience and represents the part of ‘buildKey’ that is shared between different ‘WorkItem’ types with identical dependency paths.

 WorkItem